 The benefits of irradiating food include the ability to control insects and bacteria, such as salmonella.
-The process can give foods (especially fruits and vegetables) a longer shelf life, and it reduces the risk of food poisoning.
+The process can give foods (especially fruits and vegetables) a longer shelf life, and it reduces the risk for food poisoning.

 Food irradiation is used in many countries.
 It was first approved in the U.S. to prevent sprouts on white potatoes, and to control insects on wheat and in certain spices and seasonings.

 The US Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and the US Department of Agriculture (USDA) have all long approved the safety of irradiated food.

 - Shellfish, such as shrimp, lobster, crab, oysters, clams, mussels, scallops

 - Fresh fruits and vegetables, including seeds for sprouting (such as alfalfa sprouts)

 US Food and Drug Administration website.
 Food irradiation: what you need to know. www.fda.gov/food/buy-store-serve-safe-food/food-irradiation-what-you-need-know.
 Updated January 4, 2018.
 Accessed January 10, 2019.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.